xplosionmind/old.tommi.space/_notes/public/Apps.md

 - <a href="http://iterm.sourceforge.net/" rel="noopener noreferrer" target="_blank">iTerm</a>, a feature-packed terminal emulator.
 - <a href="https://jami.net/" rel="noopener noreferrer" target="_blank">Jami</a>, peer-to-peer unlimited video and voice communications.
 On paper it’s the go-to for everyone and I love it’s philosophy.
 Unfortunately, it still has a few bugs which make it impossible to use it regularly.
 - <a href="https://meet.jit.si" rel="noopener noreferrer" target="_blank">Jitsi Meet</a>, a video conferencing service which can be self-hosted.
 Since it should work only on Google Chrome browser, I installed the <a href="https://github.com/jitsi/jitsi-meet-electron" rel="noopener noreferrer" target="_blank">Electron-based app</a>.
-- <a href="https://joplinapp.org/" rel="noopener noreferrer" target="_blank">Joplin</a>, basically it’s just a note-taking application, but it has **anything else** you can think of.
+- ~~[Joplin](https://joplinapp.org), basically it’s just a note-taking application, but it has **anything else** you can think of~~.
+Switched to Obsidian.
-- <a href="" rel="noopener noreferrer" target="_blank">KeePass XC</a>, A community maintained fork of the popular discontinued <a href="https://www.keepassx.org/" rel="noopener noreferrer" target="_blank">KeePassX</a> application with more features and frequent updates.
+- [KeePassXC](https://keepassxc.org "KeepassXC official website"), A community maintained fork of the popular discontinued [KeePassX](https://www.keepassx.org/) application with more features and frequent updates.
 - [Karabiner-Elements](https://karabiner-elements.pqrs.org/), keyboard remapping.
 I use it to swap the `esc` key with `CAPSLOCK`, for a better usability in vim.
-- <a href="https://keybase.io/" rel="noopener noreferrer" target="_blank">Keybase</a>, a new and free security app for mobile phones and computers.
+- <a href="https://keybase.io/" rel="noopener noreferrer" target="_blank">Keybase</a>, a great secure messaging service.
-- <a href="https://lbry.com/" rel="noopener noreferrer" target="_blank">LBRY</a>, the first digital marketplace to be controlled by the market's participants rather than a corporation or other 3rd-party.
-Basically, a healthier version of YouTube.
+- ~~[LBRY](https://lbry.com/), the first digital marketplace to be controlled by the market's participants rather than a corporation or other 3rd-party.
+Basically, a healthier version of YouTube.~~ Using [the web client](https://lbry.tv) only, the app is not worth it.
-- <a href="https://www.libreoffice.org/" rel="noopener noreferrer" target="_blank">LibreOffice</a>, an open Office Suite (but not Open Office, better).
+- ~~[LibreOffice](https://www.libreoffice.org/), the best open Office Suite.~~ for my needs, the default Apple office apps are more than enough.
+If I need a file in `.odt`, I export in `.docx` from Pages and I convert it in `.odt` with Pandoc.
-- ~~<a href="http://macdown.uranusjr.com/" rel="noopener noreferrer" target="_blank">MacDown</a>, a markdown editor which has everything I need.
-I don’t use it much since I have both Joplin and Vim to open and edit `.md` files, but it’s very lightweight and it’s handy to have an app to view and edit them on the fly.~~ [Zettlr](Apps#Zettlr) took its place
+- ~~[MacDown](http://macdown.uranusjr.com/), a markdown editor which has everything I need.
+I don’t use it much since I have both Joplin and Vim to open and edit `.md` files, but it’s very lightweight and it’s handy to have an app to view and edit them on the fly.~~ using MacVim + Marked 2, instead.
 - [MacVim](https://macvim-dev.github.io/macvim/), gvim for MacOS. pretty nice to edit files on the go.
-- <a href="https://mega.nz/sync" rel="noopener noreferrer" target="_blank">MEGAsync</a>, the syncronization app for <a href="https://mega.nz" rel="noopener noreferrer" target="_blank">MEGA</a> Cloud.
+- ~~[MEGAsync](https://mega.nz/sync "MEGAsync official page"), the synchronization app for [MEGA](https://mega.nz "MEGA official website") Cloud service.~~ Not using MEGA so much anymore.
+Nextcloud + Cubbit only.
-- <a href="https://ranchero.com/netnewswire/" rel="noopener noreferrer" target="_blank">NetNewsWire</a>, the best RSS reader ever.
+- [NetNewsWire](https://ranchero.com/netnewswire/ "NetNewsWire official website"), the best [RSS reader](https://www.wikiwand.com/en/Comparison_of_feed_aggregators "\"Comparison of Feed aggregators\" on Wikipedia") ever.
 Unfortunately, it works only on Apple devices and it can’t be synced online.
-- <a href="https://nextcloud.com/" rel="noopener noreferrer" target="_blank">Nextcloud</a>, the syncronization app for [Nextcloud](/server#nextcloud).
+- [Nextcloud](https://nextcloud.com/)</a>, the syncronization app for [Nextcloud](#Nextcloud).
-- ~~<a href="http://www.omegat.org/" rel="noopener noreferrer" target="_blank">OmegaT</a>, a translation memory application written in Java.
+- ~~[OmegaT](http://www.omegat.org/), a translation memory application written in Java.
 I use it to translate [MDN](https://mdn.dev/) articles for Mozilla Italia.~~ I don’t use it that much
 - <a href="https://onionshare.org/" rel="noopener noreferrer" target="_blank">OnionShare</a>.
 Stop using WeTransfer!
 Use this.
-- ~~[ONLYOFFICE](https://www.onlyoffice.com/), the office provider I use, synced with [my Nextcloud instance](https://cloud.tommiboom.tk)~~ LibreOffice is enough
+- ~~[ONLYOFFICE](https://www.onlyoffice.com/), the office provider I use, synced with [my Nextcloud instance](https://cloud.tommi.space)~~ LibreOffice is enough
 - [Openwhyd](https://openwhyd.org), an open-source platform to discover and share music.
 Basically, a Spotify alternative to save and share playlists.
 - [Pock](https://pock.dev/), to move the Dock in the Touch Bar.
 - <a href="https://getpocket.com/" rel="noopener noreferrer" target="_blank">Pocket</a>, save articles for later.
-It’s not Open Source but I use it anyway because it’s owned by Mozilla (and [I love Mozilla](Apps#stuff#Mozilla-Italia)) and I have so many pages there that transferring them someplace else would be painfully annoying.
+It’s not Open Source but I use it anyway because it’s owned by Mozilla (and [I love Mozilla](/stuff#Mozilla-Italia) and I have so many pages there that transferring them someplace else would be painfully annoying.
-- <a href="https://protonmail.com/bridge/" rel="noopener noreferrer" target="_blank">Protonmail Bridge</a>, an app which allows me to access and use my ProtonMail account from Apple Mail.
+- [Protonmail Bridge](https://protonmail.com/bridge/), an app which allows me to access and use my ProtonMail account from Apple Mail.
-- <a href="https://protonvpn.com/" rel="noopener noreferrer" target="_blank">ProtonVPN</a>, a security-focused VPN developed by CERN scientists from the ProtonMail team.
+- [ProtonVPN](https://protonvpn.com/), a security-focused VPN developed by CERN scientists from the ProtonMail team.
 It’s free, but I pay for it, it’s a great service.
-- <a href="https://qbittorrent.org/" rel="noopener noreferrer" target="_blank">qBittorrent</a>, the best and lightest torrent client you can find out there.
+- [qBittorrent](https://qbittorrent.org/), the best and lightest torrent client you can find out there.
 - [Rectangle](https://rectangleapp.com/ "Rectangle official website"), a window management app which allows to resize windows quickly with a simple keystroke.
 - [Signal](https://signal.org/ "Signal official website"), the best encryption system in the world, easy and fast communication, plus, it’s owned by a non-profit.
 Thus, a healthier WhatsApp.
 - ~~[Skype](https://skype.com "Skype official website"), you know it.
 Proprietary software, [ouch](http://stallman.org/skype.html "Reasons not to use Skype, from Richard Stallman's blog").~~ Using Zoom and Jitsi Meet only